jessicapatricia012/Restaurant-Website/README.md

 # Restaurant Website

-I am designing a restaurant website that allow user to navigate through several web pages, access links, and make a reservation system.
+I am designing a restaurant website that allow user to navigate through several web pages, access links, and make a reservation.

 ## About the reservation system